OHBA-analysis/HMM-MAR/README.md

 **HMM-MAR**

-Please check the Wiki for the latest documentation, including some basic introduction to the method.
-If you have issues of questions, it is possible to email us, but please better use the Issues tab on github, so that others can see the response as well.
+Please check the [Wiki](https://github.com/OHBA-analysis/HMM-MAR/wiki) for the latest documentation, including some basic introduction to the method.
+If you have problems or questions, please use the [Issues](https://github.com/OHBA-analysis/HMM-MAR/issues) tab on github, so that others can see the response as well.

 Note: the name of the toolbox is mantained only for historical reasons, and currently contains other observation models other than the multivariate autoregressive model (MAR).